Music

 MORE THAN MUSIC, A WAY OF LIFE

-Bossa Nova’s rightful birthplace was Rio de Janeiro, in the neighbourhoods of Copacabana, Ipanema and Leblon.
-University students, poets, and musicians alike, from a raft of different backgrounds, would come together and host jamming sessions in their apartments.
 Naturally, so as not to disrupt the neighbours, their style and composition gave way to a “softer” type of music than previously popularised, uniting a myriad of influences.
-With time they realised that they were beginning to define a new sound, of interweaved harmonies and melodies, all set to a soft vocal style and gentle rhythmical percussion.
+With time, they realised that they were beginning to define a new sound of interweaved harmonies and melodies, all set to a soft vocal style and gentle rhythmical percussion.

 Although Elizete Cardoso’s 1958 album Canção do Amor Demais featured songs by Jobim and Gilberto, it was João Gilberto’s 1959 album Chega de Saudade, which showcased songs by Jobim and Vinicius, that is generally considered to be the first authentic Bossa Nova album.
 Brazilian music would never be the same, and its instant novelty meant that anything vaguely modern or alternative was labelled as being “Bossa Nova”.
 You could have Bossa Nova fridges, glasses, shoes, pretty much anything.

-The infamous ballad, “The Girl from Ipanema” (Garota de Ipanema), was released in 1964, on the Getz/Gilberto album.
+The infamous ballad, “The Girl from Ipanema” (Garota de Ipanema), was released in 1964 on the Getz/Gilberto album.
 It remained in the Billboard pop charts for almost two years, won four Grammy Awards, and helped promote Bossa Nova to a global audience.
-In the same month as its release, however, Brazil was subject to a military coup that would ultimately signal the end of an era for Bossa Nova, and all it stood for.
+In the same month as its release, however, Brazil was subject to a military coup that would ultimately signal the end of an era for Bossa Nova and all it stood for.

 Whilst the movement itself was relatively short-lived, the music lives on.

-From Samba-canção (a slow, melodic strand of Samba from 1920s Rio de Janeiro) to carnival samba (an upbeat fusion of Bossa-nova, electronic, hip hop and funk carioca that characterises Brazil’s modern day Carnival celebrations), Samba is as rich in its harmony as it is in its lyrics.
+From Samba-canção (a slow, melodic strand of Samba from 1920s Rio de Janeiro) to carnival Samba (an upbeat fusion of Bossa Nova, electronic, hip hop and funk carioca that characterises Brazil’s modern-day Carnival celebrations), Samba is as rich in its harmony as it is in its lyrics.

-The most public display of samba is the two-day Carnival parade in Rio de Janeiro, which usually pits 14 samba schools against each other in the hunt to be crowned carnival champion.
+The most public display of Samba is the two-day Carnival parade in Rio de Janeiro, which usually pits 14 samba schools against each other in the hunt to be crowned carnival champion.
 Other cities, such as São Paulo, host similar events during the same period, but the scale of the Rio de Janeiro event is unparalleled.

 Almost 11 months of hard work goes into the production.
 Each samba school performs an 80-minute samba “enredo” (a themed, samba-fuelled parade), which usually pays homage to some significant aspect of Brazilian history or culture.
 Sung by the whole school and accompanied by numerous drums (the bateria), the objective is to captivate the spectators who flank the Sambadrome (purpose-built stadium for such parades) and convince a professional jury, who judge on a number of criteria (song, dancing, costumes, floats) that their school is the worthy winner.

 The dawn and rapid expansion of the radio gave Samba further opportunity to grow.
 In 1939, a new musical genre was born, samba-exaltação (Samba Exaltation).
-This new wave was inaugurated with a song that soon became the most listened to and performed Brazilian song overseas, Ary Barroso’s Aquarela do Brasil, (only trumped by the arrival of The Girl from Ipanema in the ‘60s, 25 years later).
+This new wave was inaugurated with a song that soon became the most listened-to and performed Brazilian song overseas, Ary Barroso’s Aquarela do Brasil (only trumped by the arrival of The Girl from Ipanema in the ‘60s, 25 years later).

 Music is one of the most important aspects of Brazilian culture.
 Its unique identity comes from the special fusion of European and African elements brought over by the Portuguese colonizers and their slaves, as well as a considerable heritage from the indigenous tribes and their regionally varied folklore.